Updated 12 January 2023

 Yes, they can be.

 But they are not impossible.
 As long as you have sought, and are receiving, regular treatment from your GP and (better yet) a psychologist or a psychiatrist, a successful claim can be made.
-The key to all TPD claims is making sure that you are engaged with, and well supported by, your treating doctor(s) and other health professions.
+The key to all TPD claims is making sure that you are engaged with and well-supported by your treating doctor(s) and other health professionals.